thomassuedbroecker/example-jmeter-functional-performance-test/documentation/02-basic-structure-of-JMeter.md

 ### 5.2 `JSR223_Sampler`

-The [`JSR223_Sampler`](https://jmeter.apache.org/usermanual/component_reference.html#JSR223_Sampler) can be used set properties or variables.
+The [`JSR223_Sampler`](https://jmeter.apache.org/usermanual/component_reference.html#JSR223_Sampler) can be used to set properties or variables.
 In the example, we use it to create our own CSV file.

 ## 6. Assertions, Response Assertion, and JSON Assertion

-The [Assertions](https://jmeter.apache.org/usermanual/component_reference.html#assertions) do contain the verification points we can define to inspect the response and the response values in our case in a JSON format.
+The [Assertions](https://jmeter.apache.org/usermanual/component_reference.html#assertions) contain the verification points we can define to inspect the response and the response values in our case in a JSON format.

 * [`Response Assertion`](https://jmeter.apache.org/usermanual/component_reference.html#Response_Assertion)
 * [`JSON Assertion`](https://jmeter.apache.org/usermanual/component_reference.html#JSON_Assertion)